 Alex joined Watsi on February 26th, 2018.
 Three years ago, Alex joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alex's most recent donation supported Ra, a metal worker from Cambodia, to fund hip replacement so he can walk and work again.
+Alex's most recent donation supported Jane, a mother from Kenya, to fund treatment for her thyroid condition.

 Ra is a married 32-year-old metal worker from Cambodia.
 Ra's wife works in a factory, and they have two school-aged daughters.
 Eight months ago Ra fell and developed severe lower back and left hip pain, leading to difficulty walking.
 Ra was diagnosed with avascular necrosis, which is the death of bone tissue due to lack of blood supply.
 Fortunately, Ra learned about our medical partner, Children's Surgical Centre.
 At CSC, surgeons can perform a total hip replacement to relieve Ra of his pain and allow him to walk easily.
 Treatment is scheduled for June 24th, and Ra needs help raising $1,087 to pay for this procedure.
 Ra looks forward to his recovery, "I am happy that I can get an operation here.
 After surgery I hope I heal and can return to work without pain."